-We expect future uses of cash to include working capital requirements, capital expenditures, additional contributions to our retirement plans, acquisitions of businesses, dividends to shareowners, repurchases of common stock and repayments of debt, including the current portion of long-term debt.
-We expect capital expenditures in 2018 to be about \$160 million.
-We expect to fund the \$250.0 million current portion of long term debt due December 2017 with the issuance of commercial paper.
+We expect future uses of cash to include working capital requirements, capital expenditures, additional contributions to our retirement plans, acquisitions of businesses, dividends to shareowners, repurchases of common stock and repayments of debt.
+We expect capital expenditures in 2019 to be about \$150 million.
 We expect to fund future uses of cash with a combination of existing cash balances and short-term investments, cash generated by operating activities, commercial paper borrowings or a new issuance of debt or other securities.